How to delete messages on Mac

 Alternatively,

-Delete all messages on Mac using Terminal
+How to delete messages on Mac at once using Terminal

 2. To delete:

-• Chat – Use the command: rm –r ~/Library/Messages/chat
+• Chat: Use the command: rm –r ~/Library/Messages/chat

-• Attachments – Use the command: rm –r ~/Library/Messages/Attachments/??
+• Attachments: Use the command: rm –r ~/Library/Messages/Attachments/??

-How to delete all messages via Finder
+How to delete all messages on Mac using Finder

-2. Select Go to Folder or click ⇧ (Shift)+ ⌘ (Command)+ G.
+2. Select Go to Folder or press⇧ (Shift)+ ⌘ (Command)+ G.

-3. Paste ~/Library/Messages in the window.
+3. Paste ~/Library/Messages in the text field.

 4. Select the following files and move them to Trash: